South Canterbury's heritage preserved by artists who painted in the Mackenzie.

 John Edward (Jock) Fraser (1899 -1974)

 Born Oamaru 9 March 1899 and educated in Invercargill.
 Otago University (M.A.).
 He was a primary school teacher and later studied drawing and watercolour painting at Heatherley's Art School, London under Vivan Pitchforth R.A.
 He taught at the Timaru Main School in the 1920s and 1930s.
 Drafted when he was about 40 years of age, 26th NZEF2 Infantry, intelligence section.
 He was a POW during WWII in the 26th Battalion as a sargeant in the intelligence section in the 6th NZ Brigade in Greece and the Western Desert.
 He was captured at Sidi Rezegh, Libya in 1941 and was a POW in Italy then Germany following the surrender of Italy in 1943.
 During this time he painted and sketched on bits of paper which he left with an Italian family when he moved to another camp and these were returned to New Zealand by American Forces.
 The Aigantighe have c.100 drawings of his work which he did when was a POW.
 There is a collection of pen lined drawings for a fashion show, the men put on a play they put on for the guards.
 In 1943 Fraser and other prisoners were transferred to Stalag V111A near Dresden where they worked in mines, quarries, factories and railroad construction.
 Russian advanced in 1945 and 3000 POWs were marched 400miles.
 Many died from starvation, thirst and exhaustion.
 They were liberated by American forces.
 Following his liberation he returned to teaching.
 Taught in Havelock North and from 1947 to 1954, he taught at Hampstead School (Ashburton).
 J.E.
 Fraser retired to Timaru in 1954 where he was well know both as a teacher and artist.
 Taught at T.B.H.S.
 Died at age 75.
 Austen Deans was another POW and war artist.
 Audio. curator.
 A watercolour 33 x24cm painted 25 April 1949 of Westend Hall in Timaru was painted in his studio in Maltby Avenue.
 Framed by W.G.
 Dennison, Arcade, Picture Framer, Timaru.

 A landscape and impressionist artist.
-Resident at Kimbell, South Canterbury
+Was a resident at Kimbell, South Canterbury